 The non-seasonal ones are expressed with lower-case ϕ and θ; while their seasonal counterparts are expressed with upper-case Φ and Θ respectively.
 Just like with the orders, the capital letters denote the seasonal components and the lower-case ones - the non-seasonal.

 So, this is the basic knowledge of seasonal models you need.
-However, if you want to learn more about time series and time-series data, make sure to check out our article on the topic.
+However, if you want to learn more about time series and time-series data, make sure to check out our article on the topic and enroll in our Time Series Analysis with Python course.

 If you’re new to Python, and you’re enthusiastic to learn more, this comprehensive article on learning Python programming will guide you all the way from the installation, through Python IDEs, Libraries, and frameworks, to the best Python career paths and job outlook.